rcsolis/encodings_sample/README.md

 One the data is loaded, the program saves each record into a SQLite Database.

 At the end, the program ask for a manufacturer and query the database for the related rows and prints the results.

+*TODO:* Expose an API to search for Manufactuer

 ---